rorywhite200/antibiotic-aware-viz/README.md

 ## Creation

 I used Svelte and D3 for their powerful capabilities in creating dynamic data visualizations.
 The sunburst mechanics are adapted from Mick Bostock's Observable Zoomable Sunburst [chart](https://observablehq.com/@d3/zoomable-sunburst).
-I rewrote the visualization mechanics in Svelte's declarative style.
+I adapted the visualization mechanics to Svelte's declarative style.

 I used R to convert the dataset into a hierachical JSON format for visualization.